valencik/mastersAPSC/documents/thesis/thesis.md

 Insert simple example here
 ```

-There are some additional, more straightforward operations such as `sort`, `limit`, `skip`, and `redact`.
+There are some additional, more straightforward, operations such as `sort`, `limit`, `skip`, and `redact`.
-The final results form an aggregation query can be saved to a collection using the `out` operation, or can be returned to the calling application through the many MongoDB APIs.
+The final results from an aggregation query can be saved to a collection using the `out` operation, or can be returned to the calling application through the many MongoDB APIs.

 %- Documentation links
-Thankfully, MongoDB is currently a popular database and there exists lots of tutorials and example applications.
+MongoDB is currently a popular database and there exists tutorials and example applications.
-The MongoDB documentation is available at [docs.mongodb.org/manual](http://docs.mongodb.org/manual/)
+The MongoDB documentation is available at [docs.mongodb.org/manual](http://docs.mongodb.org/manual/).
 All MongoDB interactions in this work use the python driver, `pymongo`.
-You can find the `pymongo` documentation at [api.mongodb.org/python/current](http://api.mongodb.org/python/current/)
+The `pymongo` documentation can be found at [api.mongodb.org/python/current](http://api.mongodb.org/python/current/).

 ### Future Work
-The most ideal extension to this work in regards to databases is to extend it to support additional database systems.
+An extension to this work is to support additional database systems.
-The prevalence of MySQL alone is motivation to support it.
+The prevalence of MySQL is motivation to support it.
 However, in continuing with the desire to use a NoSQL database system, the work could be extended to support CouchDB with relative ease.